globulus/simi/README.md

 Internally, these operators are mere syntax sugar that compiles as invocations of Num.rangeTo and Num.rangeUntil methods, respectively.

 #### is and is not
 You can check if a value is of a certain type with the *is* operator.
 Its inverted version is *is not*.
 The right hand side must be a class.
-Here's a breakdown of how the operator behaves based on left hand side.
+Since everything in Šimi is an object (or can be boxed into one), you can dynamically check the type of anything on the left hand side:
 * *nil is Anything* always returns false.
 * For numbers: var is Num
 * For Strings: var is String